Amazon drops plans for its own ‘skinny bundle’ TV service, report says

 Reuters’ report claims that, in addition to the low profit margin a skinny bundle would see, Amazon also believed that this sort of TV service “did not necessarily indicate the direction the TV business will eventually go,” which is an interesting insight.

-The market is swamped with live TV skinny bundles today, but it’s still too early to know if they will see widescale consumer adoption given that cord cutters often tend to opt for on-demand offerings like Netflix and Amazon Prime Video.
+The market is swamped with live TV skinny bundles today, but it’s still too early to know if they will see wide scale consumer adoption given that cord cutters often tend to opt for on-demand offerings like Netflix and Amazon Prime Video.
 On that front, Amazon is investing heavily.
 The company will spend $4.5 billion on video content in 2017, analysts have said.

 0